Dr Erik Laux, Counselling Psychologist (hcpc) & Chartered Psychologist (BPS)

 Training, qualifications & experience

 My doctorate is in Counselling Psychology and I also have a first class honours degree in Psychology.
 Before becoming a psychologist, I had also gained a degree in Business Administration and worked for many years in Germany and Britain within the Financial Services Sector.
-About ten years ago, I worked briefly as a part-time visiting psychology lecturer at a London university, and later, also worked as a part-time volunteer counsellor at a drug and alcohol advisory centre for more than a year.
+About twelve years ago, I worked briefly as a part-time visiting psychology lecturer at a London university, and later, also worked as a part-time volunteer counsellor at a drug and alcohol advisory centre for more than a year.

 More recently, for nearly five years, I provided psychological therapies on a part-time basis within different roles in the NHS.
 I have worked in both primary and secondary care services as, for example, when working as a High Intensity CBT Therapist within a steps2wellbeing team or as team psychologist within a Community Mental Health Team (CMHT), both within Dorset HealthCare University NHS Foundation Trust.